skills-kr/idea-to-app-with-spark/.github/steps/2-step.md

 1. Ensure you are at the live preview screen.

-1. Below are example ideas to share with Spark.
+1. Below are some example ideas you can ask Spark to implement (or make your own!).

    <details>
    <summary>🍽️ Paper Plate Designer</summary><br/>